rivertam2016/pyCMR2/README.md

 Expanding the scope of memory search: Modeling intralist and interlist effects in free recall.
 Psychological review, 122(2), 337-363.

+<b> Notes: </b>
-The K02 data files and the original MATLAB version of this code, are all available on the website of the Computational Memory Lab at UPenn.
+\t The K02 data files and the original MATLAB version of this code, are all available
+\t on the website of the Computational Memory Lab at UPenn.

 Faster / more streamlined implementations of this code are in the pipeline.
 Stay tuned!